-When it comes to social media lead generation, Twitter often gets a bit of a backseat.
+When it comes to social media lead generation, Twitter ( or X if you prefer this way) often gets a bit of a backseat.
 After all, there are severe limitations on the character counts of your Tweets.
 No way you can actually talk to customers that way, right?
 Wrong!

 Used smartly, Twitter can, in fact, be one of your most powerful lead generation platforms, whether you are a brand-new startup or an established business.

 And given that there are more than 330 million monthly active Twitter users across the globe, there is a huge potential audience if you channelize your marketing efforts.

 You would be pleasantly surprised to know that 66% of Twitter users have discovered a new business on the platform, and 94% end up purchasing something from the businesses they follow on Twitter.

 Check out this article to boost the number of your leads through Twitter:

 1. Use the Header Image As a CTA

 Your header is perhaps the biggest first impression of your Twitter page, as visitors' eyes will be pulled to it first.
 Make the most of that by adding information to your header image that you might not be able to fit into your bio.

 For instance, you could add your business tagline, mention a new product you have launched, or add a CTA for your podcast, upcoming webinar, early sign-up, or anything else that you are currently promoting.

 You could even add a link to your header image but bear in mind that those links are not clickable, so it should be short and easy enough for people to remember and type out in the search bar.
 Use a service like TinyURL or bit.ly to shorten your URLs.